wavefrontHQ/docs/pages/doc/wavefront_sdk_quickstart.md

 ---
 title: Instrumenting Your App for Tracing
 keywords: data
-tags: [data, proxies]
+tags: [tracing]
 sidebar: doc_sidebar
 permalink: wavefront_sdk_quickstart.html
 summary: Learn how to set up your application to send data into Wavefront.
 ---

 One of the ways to start the flow of traces into Wavefront is to instrument your application.
-Instrumentation provides you with the ability to trace requests across services, in the context of key metrics from your application.
+Instrumentation provides you with the ability to trace requests across services, with visibility into key metrics from your application.

 This page shows you the fast track to producing out-of-the-box metrics and tracing spans from popular application frameworks.